 At 16, Brenda Song says she believed “everything is going great!!”
-The then-Disney actor was in her breakout hit show, “The Suite Life of Zach and Cody,” and, as she tells SurvivorNet in an exclusive interview, “I’m like, ‘I got my dream job … I’m learning how to drive.
+The then-Disney actor was in her breakout hit show, as London Tipton in “The Suite Life of Zach and Cody,” and, as she tells SurvivorNet in an exclusive interview, “I’m like, ‘I got my dream job … I’m learning how to drive.
 Nothing bad will ever happen to anyone in my life!”
 But then her family got the news: Her mother, Mai Lee Song, was diagnosed with breast cancer.

 Now 31 and just two years younger than her mother was when she learned about her cancer, Song talks to SurvivorNet from her home in Los Angeles about the ways this changed her life, the guilt she felt working, and how, after years of holding back about the journey thanks to her very young fan base, she’s been empowered to share her story and help others.Read More